The temporary impact of permanent employment incentives: Evidence from Italy: Data

 \subsection{Descriptive evidence on policy take-up for conversions}

 \hyperref[fig:fig1]{Figure~\ref*{fig:fig1}} plots the absolute number of conversions by 5-year age cohorts, providing initial exploratory evidence on the policy take-up effect over the years.

-Some stylized facts immediately emerge from the figure.
+Several stylized facts are immediately evident from the figure.
 Firstly, both the 2015 and 2018–2019 windows are characterised by significant overall increases in conversions.
 Nonetheless, the trends in conversions appear to be parallel among the age groups.
 A single discontinuity emerges among the cohorts, appearing only in 2018, further motivating our analysis.
-In that year, conversions rose across all age groups, but the increase was noticeably smaller for those aged over 35.
+In that year, conversions rose across all age groups, but the increase was noticeably smaller for those aged 35 and older.
 Interestingly, the reintroduction of hiring incentives in 2017 was not accompanied by any differential increase in conversions for the eligible population of under-30s.
 Possibly, the combination of incentives for temporary and permanent hires for the same age group was detrimental to permanent conversions.

 \hyperref[fig:fig2]{Figure~\ref*{fig:fig2}} further disentangles these trends by looking at individuals turning 34, 35, and 36 in each year.
 Even after these sample restrictions, the gap between the 34- and 35-year-old groups increased significantly in 2018.
-This gap narrowed significantly in 2019, consistent with the retroactive increase in the age limit from 30.
+The conversion for people aged 36 years old in 2018 increased, but at a lower pace.
+The previously mentioned gap narrowed significantly in 2019, which aligns with the fact that these individuals were initially excluded from coverage that year..

 While these descriptive patterns are suggestive, they may also reflect other confounding factors.
 In the next sections, we formalize these intuitions in a DiD framework, and then sharpen the focus by exploiting variation around the birthday cutoff in a regression discontinuity design.